-If you’ve got a college-bound son or daughter, paying for textbooks – which can easily cost thousands of dollars in four years – is one component of affording college.
+If you’ve got a college-bound son or daughter, paying for college textbooks – which can easily cost thousands of dollars in four years – is one component of affording college.
 Fortunately, Benson has some strange expertise in this area… At The College Prep Parent, we want to help your student arrive – and thrive – in college.
-And that includes paying for it!
-We hope these tips come in handy once “Buying Textbooks” hits your kid’s to-do list (and your wallet).
+And that includes paying for college!
+We hope these tips come in handy once “Buying College Textbooks” hits your kid’s to-do list (and your wallet).

 (The tips Benson offers should also apply to textbooks for homeschool, or if your child’s high school requires book purchases.)

 Part of my unique life story includes starting a college textbook business fourteen years ago – and it continues to be a useful (though small) income supplement today.
 Long story short: I know textbooks.
 And I know several ways that kids (or their parents) can save each and every semester.

 The other day I was sharing ways our church’s worship leader could save on his daughter’s college books.
 As my suggestions piled up, I realized this would be helpful to put in print (for the first time ever!).

 The campus retailer has a major location advantage, so they have less reason to compete on price.
 Yes, they can help your student identify exactly which textbooks are requested for each class.
 But they can also scout out that information (it’s usually on the store’s web site anyway) and then follow the tips below.